Air-Money/air-money.github.io/quickstart.markdown

 ### Local Development with Simulator

-The Airmoney Simulator is a powerful development tool that replicates the hardware device behavior in your browser, enabling rapid iteration and testing.
+The DEGN Simulator is a powerful development tool that replicates the hardware device behavior in your browser, enabling rapid iteration and testing.

 #### Development Setup